 “When I was your age…”

 The intention is clear: You’re trying to bridge the gap with a younger person.
 We get it.
 But for all those good intentions, all this saying does is alienate you from a younger person even more.
-And for more ways to age gracefully, read up on the 40 Ways to Feel Younger After 40.
+And for more ways to age gracefully, steal these 100 Anti-Aging Secrets for Looking and Feeling Younger Than Ever.

 “It’s too late”